Black Therapist

 As a Black therapist, I aim to take into consideration how the very real presence of systemic oppression factors into the lives of my clients while also individualizing the counseling process to their unique needs.
 I relate to the experience of living in survival mode, but I know that the right support can help nurture vulnerability and positive change.

-Therapy Allows You To Reclaim Space In Your Life
+Therapy Helps You To Reclaim Space In Your Life

 My practice specializes in counseling for BIPOC Millennial and Gen X women who are in search of a therapist who truly hears them.
 While my clients come to therapy wanting to address a range of issues, I often work with women who: